CaptainHayashi/lass/README.rst

 LASS
 ====

+**This code is no longer in use at URY and usage is strongly discouraged.
+See "lass-pyramid" instead.**

 This repository contains the core of the University Radio York website, the `Longevity Assured Site System`.
 It is written in Python 2.7 using the Django 1.4+ framework, and is licenced under the terms